Eny-Fabz/OOP-Coding-Challenges/README.md

 Coding Challenge 2 : Variables.java (show interest) \
 Coding Challenge 3 : GradingSystem.java (using if else) \
 Coding Challenge 4 : BookInformation.java (importing and using Scanner) \
-Coding Challenge 5 : HelloTillStop.java & HelloTillStopMain.java (while loop)
+Coding Challenge 5 : HelloTillStop.java & HelloTillStopMain.java (while loop)\
+All the coding challenges after including the SOLID Principles in their folders